bqworks/accordion-slider-jquery/docs/modules.md

 </div>
 ```

-The `src` attribute of the image will point to a placeholder image and the actual image will be specified in the `data-src` attribute.
+The `src` attribute of the image will point to a placeholder image, and the actual image will be specified in the `data-src` attribute.
 When the panel becomes visible, the placeholder image will be replaced by the actual image.
-You can use the placeholder image that comes with the accordion or you can create your own placeholder image.
+You can use the placeholder image that comes with the accordion, or you can create your own placeholder image.
 The bundled placeholder image is located in dist/css/images/blank.gif and it's a 1 pixel by 1 pixel blank image.

 This module is showcased in example1.html and example3.html.